bahmutov/cypress-examples/docs/commands/misc.md

   .then(cy.log)
   // if you want to add a message, use a callback function .then((n) => cy.log(`found ${n} items`))
+  // because cy.log never changes the current subject
+  // we can confirm the found number of elements by adding an assertion .should('equal', 5)
 ```

 Let's say you want to only count the number of fruits with the word "Grape" in them.